onzfonz/comp227/src/content/0/en/part0c.md

 If you’re like me, you’ll want to use something like [notepad++](https://notepad-plus-plus.org/downloads/) or possibly some other text editor that you love.
-In those cases you’d have
-to provide the entire path.
+In those cases, you’d have to provide the entire path.

 ```bash
 git config --global core.editor "'C:/Program Files/Notepad++/notepad++.exe' -multiInst -nosession"